 * Learn the History!
 During the journey through the Columbia River Gorge to Multnomah Falls and Mt.
 Hood, you’ll learn about the land and the region’s culture, and how this incredible landscape was shaped over time.

 *Enjoy a luxury trip!
-From the magnificent views of the Columbia River Gorge, Multnomah Falls and Mt Hood to a comprehensive site tour Timberline Lodge, you’ll understand why this region is nationally recognized for its unique grandeur and beauty.
+From the magnificent views of the Columbia River Gorge, Multnomah Falls and Mt Hood to the comprehensive site tour of Timberline Lodge, you’ll understand why this region is nationally recognized for its unique grandeur and beauty.

 Fed by underground streams that originate miles above on Larch Mountain, this ancient 620 foot waterfall is divided into two sections; the upper falls plummets an impressive 542 feet into a pool and again drops 69 feet to form a creek that runs into the Columbia River.
 Multnomah Falls is the second highest year-round waterfall in the United States and the highest in Oregon, and is Oregon’s number one natural attraction, drawing over 2.5 million visitors a year from around the world.
 At the base of the waterfall sits the Historic Multnomah Falls Lodge, a full-service day lodge complete with restaurant, gift shop, snack and espresso bar and interpretative center.